jeffmcmahan/TYPEOF/README.md

 }
 ```

-## What TYPEOF isn't:
+## Here's what it isn't.
 TYPEOF is not intended to guarantee the correctness of a program.
 That is not how javascript works, and not how I wish to work.
 TYPEOF sharply limits the variety and incidence of runtime mischief.
+It also improves enormously the quality of feedback provided by the console when such mischief is encountered.

 ## Examples
 ### Native Constructors